Actindo-AG/Documentation/EDI/Integration/01_ManageConnections.md

 2. Enter a name for the connection in the *Name* field.
 It might be useful to choose a name that contains a precise description of the purpose, so that you have more flexibility for further connection names, for example, "EDIFACT to [supplier]".

-3. Click the *Driver* drop-down list and select the desired driver/protocol your business partner require.
+3. Click the *Driver* drop-down list and select the driver/protocol your business partner require.
+For EDIFACT messages, in most cases, the SFTP or the AS2 drivers are required.
     The following drivers are available in the standard:
         - SFTP
         - Internal
         - POST call
         - Output